timcdlucas/Abundance-Density-Manuscript/Data/README.md

-A mechanistic model to compare the importance of interrelated population measures: host population size, density and colony size
+Data for Role of inter-related population-level host traits in determining pathogen richness and zoonotic risk
 ===================================================================================================================================================================

 The four csv files in this directory contain the data needed for Chapter 4.